-We have audited the Coalition's compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of the Coalition's major federal programs and state projects for the year ended June 30, 2022.
+We have audited the Coalition's compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance and the requirements described in the Department of Financial Services' State Projects Compliance Supplement, and special audit guidance provided by the Division of Early Learning that could have a direct and material effect on each of the Coalition's major federal programs and state projects for the year ended June 30, 2023.
 The Coalition's major federal programs and state projects are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.

-In our opinion, the Coalition complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended June 30, 2022.
+In our opinion, the Coalition complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its major federal programs and state projects for the year ended June 30, 2023.